Qualitative vs Quantitative Research: What is it and when should you use It?

 - Learn how an organization’s employees evaluate and select vendors

-Many marketers use qualitative research as a starting point at which to build a hypothesis for how they describe their product, how they position their brand and their overall go-to-market strategy.
-Then they can test this hypothesis with large-scale quantitative research.
+Many marketers use a qualitative approach to learn how best to describe their product, how they position their brand and their overall go-to-market strategy.
+Their hypothesis is tested with large-scale quantitative research.

 Even in today’s data-obsessed marketplace, qualitative data is valuable - maybe even more so because it helps you establish an authentic human connection to your customers.
 If qualitative research doesn’t play a role to inform your product and marketing strategy, your decisions aren’t as effective as they could be.